laurent85v/archuseriso/readme.md

 Standard installation on a USB flash drive
 ------------------------------------------
-Hard disk like installation on a USB flash drive.
+Installation on a USB flash drive.
+No live image installed, no compression, works like a standard installation on a hard disk.

 Command synopsis: